-Phenylalkylamine or benzothiazepine calcium channel blockers, class I antiarrhythmic drugs Verapamil. diltiazem, or other antiarrhythmics
+Phenylalkylamine or benzothiazepine calcium channel blockers, class I antiarrhythmic drugs

+Verapamil. diltiazem, or other antiarrhythmics

-In combination with carvedilol can increase the risk of AV conduction disturbances (see section 4.4).Isolated cases of conduction disturbance (rarely with haemodynamic disruption) have been observed when carvedilol and diltiazem were given concomitantly.
+In combination with carvedilol can increase the risk of AV conduction disturbances (see section 4.4 Special warnings and precautions for use).
+Isolated cases of conduction disturbance (rarely with haemodynamic disruption) have been observed when carvedilol and diltiazem were given concomitantly.
 Therefore, as with other drugs with beta-blocking activity, careful monitoring of ECG and blood pressure should be undertaken when co-administering calcium channel blockers of the verapamil or diltiazem type, or class I anti-arrhythmic drugs.
 These types of drugs should not be co-administered intravenously in patients receiving carvedilol.